eBay/digital-signature-verification-ebay-api/README.md

 Due to regulatory requirements for our European/UK sellers, we are requiring our developers to add a digital signature for every HTTP call that is made on behalf of a EU/UK seller to certain APIs.
 This document specifies the way the signature is created and added to an HTTP message.

 Moreover, this document describes a test code we implemented that allows to verify signatures using test keys.
-This code can be deployed using a Docker container for any developer to test their own code until such time that eBay has provided a similar functionality on the sandbox DECO APIs.
+This code can be deployed using a Docker container for any external developer to test their own code until such time that eBay has provided a similar functionality on the sandbox DECO APIs.

 ## APIs in Scope